Melatonin for ADHD

 The daily doses of melatonin as a medication range from 0.5 milligrams to 8 milligrams.

-Retarded melatonin should only be used if melatonin production has completely ceased.
-Taking unretarded melatonin approx. 1 hour before going to bed can be helpful.
+Sustained release melatonin should only be used if melatonin production has completely ceased.49 Taking immediate release melatonin about 1 hour before going to bed can be helpful.

 The measurement is carried out in serum, in the first morning urine or in saliva.